nbostech/wavelabs-client-api/README.md

  2. WaveLabsClientApi::Client::Api::DataModels which have the ActiveModel classes to create model objects.

+## Ruby & Rails versions

+ - Ruby 2.2.3

+ - Rails 4.2.4

+You can install required versions of ruby, rails & gemsets using [rvm(ruby version manager)](https://rvm.io/)

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Rails application's Gemfile:

 ```ruby
 gem 'wavelabs_client_api'